AlenesK/dsa210-project/README.md

 ## Visualization
 Lastly I needed to visualize the resulting dataset so that I could make sense of it and draw conclusions.
 I've used the [matplotlib](https://matplotlib.org/) and [seaborn](https://seaborn.pydata.org/) libraries to create graphs for the final presentation, but moreover, I've created some interactive charts on my website (link above) which you can use to explore my data yourself!

+## Findings and Conclusion
+Admittedly I was surprised at some of the results I've obtained from this project, while some other results have been as predicted.
+You can find a more detailed breakdown of my findings and conclusion in my presentation.
+Thank you for your time! :)